 “I remember when Pete got traded from Atlanta, where he started his career, to New Orleans, where the team down there is an expansion team.
 And they had never won a game!
 They were 0-14, the worst team in the league, they could do anything, and Pete was lightning them up.”Bill Walton

 Playing in front of the frantic New Orleans crowd, which was aware of all of his past scoring feats and accomplishments while he was at LSU, Maravich was a natural fit for the expansion team like the Jazz.
-He had been given all the authority to run the team’s offense, and he did it to the best of his ability.
+He was given all the authority to run the team’s offense, and he did it to the best of his ability.

-Being named to the All-NBA First Team in 1975-76, Maravich’s most productive NBA season came in 1976-77 NBA season when under new head coach Elgin Baylor he led the league in scoring by averaging 31.1 points per game while playing the League-high 41.7 minutes per game.
+Getting named to the All-NBA First Team in 1975-76, Maravich’s most productive NBA season came in 1976-77 NBA season when under new head coach Elgin Baylor he led the league in scoring by averaging 31.1 points per game while playing the League-high 41.7 minutes per game.

 “And the Portland Trail Blazers, we go in there, we had a team, not the Championship team, but had a good enough team, and we were pounding them early, way up at halftime.
 And Pete, in the second half, just takes over.
 He goes absolutely wild.
 He plays one against five.
 And he is up and down the court, shooting jumpers, hooks, full-court behind the back passes, through the guy’s legs.
 He did just everything.
 And in the very last play of the game, we are up one, Pete dribbles up, four of our guys go chasing him, because they know he’s not going to pass it, and he is falling out of bounds, and he shoots it as he is tumbling over the row of fans in the corner.
 And I am standing underneath the basket waiting for the last rebound, if we’re going to win the game, or not going to win the game ever from the New Orleans Jazz.
 And the ball swishes through the net!”Bill Walton